 Collaborating with a restaurateur friend who also owns a vegetable farm, Desmond rented a bungalow in KL that he calls the “Midorie Paradise” to kick off the whole business.

-With about RM3 million capital for site renovations and furnishings, the Midorie Paradise houses 5 concepts:
+Desmond reported about RM3 million capital was used for the site’s renovations and furnishings, as the Midorie Paradise houses 5 concepts:

 - Mori Kohi – a café serving Japanese-style meals;

 - Bar Moku – a casual cocktail bar with a garden;